Making Industry and Occupation Information Useful for Public Health: A guide to coding industry and occupation text fieldsPosted on by

 Each record submitted must have a value in the ID field and must have at least one value in either the Industry Title or Occupation Title – an example of what the file could look like is shown here:

 3. Download your results.
-Once the coding process is complete, you can view the output of a single code, or download the coded file, which includes the original uploaded data or input data fields, plus standardized Census, NAICS, and SOC industry and occupation codes.
+Once the coding process is complete, you can download your coded output file, which includes the original uploaded data or input data fields, plus standardized Census, NAICS, and SOC industry and occupation codes.

 Code Each Record as You Collect the Data: Two Options